decentraland/editor-sdk6/README.md

-# Decentraland VSCode Extension
+# Decentraland Editor

-The Decentraland VSCode extension includes the following features:
+The Decentraland Editor is a VSCode extension that includes the following features:

 - **Create projects**: Scaffold a new project of various types: scene, library, portable experience, and smart item.
 - **Run scenes**: preview your scenes within VSCode, or launch in a browser.